Samuel Scheimann

-Samuel Scheimann (שמואל שיימן; born 3 November 1987) is an Israeli formerinternational footballer who played as a left back for Feyenoord, NAC Breda, Kozakken Boys, FC Den Bosch, SBV Excelsior, Maccabi Haifa, Hapoel Haifa, Hapoel Tel Aviv and Beitar Jerusalem.
+Samuel Scheimann (שמואל שיימן; born 3 November 1987) is an Israeli former international footballer who played as a left back for Feyenoord, NAC Breda, Kozakken Boys, FC Den Bosch, Excelsior, Maccabi Haifa, Hapoel Haifa, Hapoel Tel Aviv and Beitar Jerusalem.

 Early life

 Samuel Scheimann was born in Afula, Israel, to a Jewish family.
 He immigrated to the Netherlands with his family at the age of five.

 Club career

+Feyenoord, NAC and a Maccabiah

 Scheimann started playing football in the youth system of Feyenoord.
 In 2003, Scheimann joined the youth system of NAC Breda.
+At age 18, he represented the Netherlands at the 2005 Maccabiah Games in football.